 - The more specific a question is "Did you feel you got to know your colleagues better, in a more personal and profound way?", the more you will get contrasting answers, with fewer positive (but more honest) answers.

 To check the effectiveness of your events, you can also do "AB testing".
 For example, do a survey before your event, then the same survey later: did you improve your score?
-You do not need to question the same audience to obtain usable results, you have a sufficiently large base of respondents and you keep the same operating mode (response time, type of audience, wording, etc.).
+You do not need to question the same audience to obtain usable results if you have a sufficiently large base of respondents and you keep the same operating mode (response time, type of audience, wording, etc.).

 💞 Measuring the transmission of corporate values and brand attachment